 My Perfect Metro

-These events have all highlighted the need for creative thinking about the benefit that the new Metro could bring to the people and communities within the region.
-Design Circle continues to champion this approach and will be launching #MyPerfectMetro in June 2019.
+Our previous events have all highlighted the need for creative thinking about the benefit that the new Metro could bring to the people and communities within the region.
+Design Circle continues to champion this approach and as a result we launched our survey-game #MyPerfectMetro in June 2019.

 #MyPerfectMetro is an online interactive game similar to “SIMcity”.